ksaua/remock/README.md

 This is a bit out of the ordinary, but it's quite powerful.
 This is particularly useful when you inject List or Maps of an interface or a superclass and want to remove some beans from the bean factory.

-Another use-case is for controlling which beans are defined and lifecycled when a @ComponentScan is used.
+Another use-case is for controlling which beans are defined and lifecycled when a `@ComponentScan` is used.

+`@Reject` can also be annotated directly on the test-class.

 ## Grouping common mocks

 Often tests require the same mocks.
-Remock allows you to easily group mocks, either by specifying the remock-annotations on a superclass, or by using the @RemockContextConfiguration.
+Remock allows you to easily group mocks, either by specifying the remock-annotations on a superclass, or by using the `@RemockContextConfiguration`.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)